timmywil/panzoom/README.md

 __Arguments Received__

   1. `e` _(jQuery.Event)_: jQuery event object
-  2. `panzoom` _(Panzoom)_: The panzoom instance
+  2. `panzoom` _(Panzoom)_: The Panzoom instance
   3. `matrix` _(Array)_: The final transform matrix
-  4. `changed` _(Boolean)_: Whether the matrix changed during the panzoom event
+  4. `changed` _(Boolean)_: Whether the matrix changed during the Panzoom event

 This event is fired when the user finishes a move or finishes a pinch zoom gesture on mobile.
-All properties from the original click or touch event that ended the panzoom transaction are passed through, including the event target (`e.target`).
+All properties from the original click or touch event that ended the Panzoom transaction are passed through, including the event target (`e.target`).

 *Note*: When binding to this event, you can tell the difference between a click (or tap) and a move by checking `changed`: